robinweser/fela/docs/introduction/Drawbacks.md

 > PS: There will soon be a tool, that automatically checks for mixed shorthand / longhand properties and throws a warning if used together.

 #### 3. CSS properties that contain double quotes
-For css properties that need double quotes, make sure you are using nested quotes in your code.
-Eg:
+For css properties that need double quotes, make sure you are using nested quotes in your code. e.g.:
 ```javascript
 const rule = props => ({
   ':before': {